 6. Reduce Alcohol Consumption

 The main function of the kidneys is to filter toxins from blood, and excessive alcohol consumption can damage these organs.
 Having over two drinks a day can spike blood pressure, further harming the kidneys.
 Doctors recommend people over the age of 65 drink no more than three alcoholic beverages per day and up to seven drinks in a week.

 Adequate water levels are important for kidney function at all ages, and seniors are particularly at risk of dehydration.
 Dehydrated kidneys have difficulty filtering out waste products from blood, and insufficient water intake can cause kidney stones.
 Ageing adults may need between 9 to 13 cups of water each day for optimal kidney functioning.
 Seniors who cannot drink a lot of water can get fluid from soups, juices, and watery fruits or vegetables.

 A recent study published in Neurology suggests impaired kidney function may be an indication of cognitive decline in older adults.
 Researchers observed that poor kidney health increases the risk of dementia, Alzheimer’s disease, and other cognitive health conditions in seniors.
 If your loved one has kidney-related issues, consult his or her doctor about the possibility of cognitive decline and create a comprehensive dementia care plan.
 In North Coast, NSW, dementia home care professionals are available around the clock to help seniors with memory-related conditions age in place safely and comfortably.
 At Home Care Assistance, we understand the needs of seniors with dementia and the unique challenges they face as the disease progresses.
-To create a customised care plan for your ageing loved one, call us at 1300 LIVE-IN or (02) 6646 3527 today.
+To create a customised care plan for your ageing loved one, call us at (02) 6646 3527 today.